Everything You Need To Know About Creating A Dog-Friendly Office

 Make sure that this policy is always available for people to read and review once they have signed.
 You want to make sure that your employees know the rules around bringing their dog to work.

-Changing Your Space For Man’s Best Friend
+Changing Your Space for Man’s Best Friend

 Ultimately, your company will need to make some significant changes to accommodate dogs in your office.
 Here are some things you may need to do:

-• Sound-proofing: As much as it would be nice to eliminate barking completely, sometimes that’s not possible.
+• Sound-Proofing: As much as it would be nice to eliminate barking completely, sometimes that’s not possible.
 You may need to add some sound-proofing materials to specific spaces in your office that need it such as boardrooms and filming spaces.

 • Dog-Free Zones: You may have to designate one or two areas in your office where dogs cannot roam free.
 Use gates or other blocks to keep dogs out of these areas.